 A gap next to the house leads to the rail embankment.
 I step through and follow as far as I can go, but end up semi-trapped in a wild tangle of bushes, shrubs and trees.
 My reward for this intrepid off-piste expedition?
 An apparent eulogy to the toughness of the East – “Ready To Mess / Osten Macht Stress” – that seems like it could be the work of the OMS Krew.

-Scrambling back through the gap, I make my way to Behmstrasse and The West.
-The wall here still contains parts of The Wall, as well as a Recycling Station and the arched suspension bridge known as Schwedter Steg, built in 1998 as a replacement for a larger a bridge destroyed in WW2.
-I’ve often crossed this bridge on the way home from Wedding, enjoying the superbly lengthy and historical Schwedter Strasse – Verlorener Weg as it was romantically called in the 19th century – and the un-refurbished houses that once abutted the Wall, some of which still have fixings on the wall that were once used to hold a ‘protective’ electric fence.
+Scrambling back through the gap, I make my way to Behmstrasse and the West.
+The wall here still contains parts of the Wall, as well as a recycling station and the arched suspension bridge known as Schwedter Steg, built in 1998 as a replacement for a larger a bridge destroyed in World War Two.
+I’ve often crossed this bridge on the way home from Wedding, enjoying the superbly lengthy and historical Schwedter Strasse – Verlorener Weg as it was romantically called in the nineteenth century—and the un-refurbished houses that once abutted the Wall, some of which still have fixings on the wall that were once used to hold a ‘protective’ electric fence.

-Walking along the Behmstrassenbrücke – rebuilt in the late 90s since it was decommissioned during the GDR era – I admire the view West, where a glorious tangle of railway lines and pylons lead the eye to the historic Bösebrücke, a primary East-West border which 20,000 East Germans crossed, joyously unimpeded, on the evening of 9th November 1989.
+Walking along the Behmstrassenbrücke—rebuilt in the late nineties since it was decommissioned during the GDR era—I admire the view West, where a glorious tangle of railway lines and pylons lead the eye to the historic Bösebrücke, a primary East-West border which 20,000 East Germans crossed, joyously unimpeded, on the evening of 9th November 1989.

 On the other side of the estate lies busy Bellermannstrasse and the schizophrenic Gesundbrunnen station, which always feels like it’s trying to aim for some New Berlin chic but failing miserably.
 The adjacent ship-shaped Gesundbrunnen Center has 25,000 square-metres containing over 100 shops; I skip all of them and head to the toilet.